dmiyakawa/zabbix_db_size/README.md

 # What is this?

-* Estimates Zabbix DB size using Zabbix API.
-Tested on 2.2.3.
+* Estimates local Zabbix DB size with JavaScript and Zabbix API.
+* Tested on Zabbix API 2.2.3.
 * Relies on jqzabbix.
 * Released under MIT License.
 * Copyright (c) Daisuke Miyakawa